 Armbar From Guard

-We’re now going to look at the second most-common position for getting and armbar in Brazilian Jiu-Jitsu, from the guard.
-The armbar from guard really is one of those beginner bread-and butter techniques that every Jiu-Jitsu practitioner should be practicing.
+We’re now going to look at the second most common position for getting and armbar in Brazilian Jiu-Jitsu, from the guard.
+The armbar from guard really is one of those beginner bread and butter techniques that every Jiu-Jitsu practitioner should be practising.
 However the mechanics of it can confuse some people, including myself when I first started to learn it, but let’s break it down into it’s fundamental movement pivot, the hips.
 Like many other moves in BJJ the hips are key when it comes to getting a clean, tight armbar from guard, the more fluid you are with your hips, the easier the catch.
 Let’s take a look at how to perform an armbar from the guard

 - First you need your opponent in full guard.
 If you do not know what full guard is, it’s when you are on your back and have your opponent kneeling (or standing) between your legs.
 Your legs are then closed off by crossing your ankles.